MoodyMarshmallow/Soil-Moisture-ML/README.md

-# What this is
+# What This is

 I wanted to use the data I collected with my [Environmental Data Collection System](https://github.com/MoodyMarshmallow/Environmental-Data-Collection-System) to train a machine-learning model to predict soil moisture values in high temporal resolution.
 In the process, I hoped to gain some practical knowledge on how to implement machine learning models.

-# What the code does
+# What The Code Does

 ![image](flowchart-of-code.png)
 <br/><br/>